-Example C.3 is a much broader use of the matrix that allows the assessor to do the long-range planning necessary for ensuring proper application of the assessment program.
-In this example, the various assessment areas (Y axis) are correlated with the different organizations to be assessed.
+Table C-3 is a much broader example of the use of the matrix that allows the assessor to do the long-range planning necessary for ensuring proper application of the assessment program.
+In this example, the various assessment areas (Y axis) are correlated with the different organizations to be assessed (X axis).